jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 **General exemptions**

 ### 12 Board may exempt person or class of persons from sections 8 to 10
-(1) The Board may, if it thinks fit, by notice in the Gazette, exempt any person or class of persons from compliance with any of sections 8 to 10 generally or in relation to a particular type of sanitary plumbing, gasfitting, or drainlaying.
+(1) The Board may, if it thinks fit, exempt any person or class of persons from compliance with any of sections 8 to 10 generally or in relation to a particular type of sanitary plumbing, gasfitting, or drainlaying.
 (2) The Board may grant the exemption subject to any terms and conditions that it thinks fit.
 (3) A person may do any sanitary plumbing, gasfitting, or drainlaying, or assist in doing any sanitary plumbing, gasfitting, or drainlaying, under an exemption granted under subsection (1) if—
   (a) the work is within the limits specified in the exemption; and (b) the exemption applies to the person; and
   (c) the work is done in accordance with the terms and conditions of the exemption; and (d) the work is carried out in a competent and safe manner.
-(4) A notice published under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(4) An exemption under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 13 Exemption for trainees
 (1) A person may do, or assist in doing, any sanitary plumbing, gasfitting, or drainlaying if—